I Survived A Plane Crash. Here's How It Changed The Way I Live My Life

 I survived a plane crash in Myanmar.
 The recovery process was, unsurprisingly, long and painful.
 But it taught me about my own ability (and all of humanity's inherent ability) to survive.
 In fact, it taught me we can all even learn to thrive in the face of suffering.

 In my recent book Through the Flames, I tell my story — how I was trapped in a plane as it exploded in flames.
-I was severely burned in the accident, and told by multiple doctor that I wouldn't survive.
+I was severely burned in the accident, and told by multiple doctors that I wouldn't survive.
 But I did, and here are five essential lessons I learned in the process of surviving — and thriving — in the face of this life-or-death experience of suffering.

 1. We can guarantee ourselves suffering when we cling to a desire for things to be different from they are.

 We can practically define suffering by saying that it is clinging to desire; suffering is born of attachment.
 Things are not different from the way they are.
 That sounds cryptic, so what do I mean?
 Well, things just are as they are.
 Wanting things to change is not the same as putting out the effort and determination to bring about change.
 With mindfulness, we can see into the true nature of things and determine when change is possible and when it is not.
 With that insight, we maintain equanimity.

 When I finally came home from the hospital, the initial joy faded into the most miserable time of my life.
 I desperately wanted my old life back, wishing everything to be the way it was before the crash.
 By clinging to that impossible dream, I was keeping myself from the new life that was unfolding.
 It took time and patience, but when I opened to the possibilities, I was able to let go of what could not be and begin to build a new and meaningful life.

 2. Every negative situation holds within it the potential for renewal and awakening.